 Chicken and Rice Casserole proves that basic can be beautiful.
 Creamy sauce enveloping nutty brown rice, juicy bites of chicken, and vegetables, this timeless meal is a classic that’s too fantastic to fuss.

-While I am all for a fresh twist on an old favorite (the curry spices in this Instant Pot Chicken and Rice and the southwest spin on Mexican Chicken and Rice make these recipes special), sometimes what we need is a dish at its most old-fashioned self.
+While I am all for a fresh twist on an old favorite (the curry spices in this Instant Pot Chicken and Rice and the southwest spin on this Mexican Chicken and Rice make these recipes special), sometimes what we need is a dish at its most old-fashioned self.

-This chicken and rice casserole isn’t wild.
+This old fashioned chicken and rice casserole isn’t wild.

 It won’t blow your mind with never before thought of flavors or tectonic levels of spice.

 This is comfort food at its most pure.

 It’s creamy and carby.
 A warm hug for a cold evening.

 Chicken and rice casserole has extreme crowd appeal.